It’s June, and school is out for summer! We’ve prepared a Summer Safety Tips Guide with ideas on the best ways to keep your kids safe and healthy.

-We live in the North East, with abundant mosquitoes and ticks.
-Except for the rare reports of Eastern Equine Ensephalitis and West Nile Disease, mosquitoes are mostly a nuisance.
+Many areas of the U.S. have abundant mosquitoes and ticks.
+While mosquito-born diseases are more common in tropical climates, it’s best to avoid their bites.
 The best protection is wearing long sleeves and long pants when out after dark, and a generous application of bug spray.
 You can find more information about mosquitoes and the different types of repellants here.

 Ticks and Disease

 Avoid grassy, brushy, or wooded areas, where ticks tend to be.

 Treat clothing with repellant.
 Use a type appropriate for your children’s age.
 More information is available on the CDC website.